I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 III.
 Proving a necessary being (W p.115)

-A. Proof 1 (Anlogous to the Proof for the Unmoved Mover) Assuming that there can be a causal sequence of possible beings...I'd say he doesn't mean a temporal sequence.
+A. Proof 1 (Anlogous to the Proof for the Unmoved Mover) Assuming that there can be a causal sequence of possible beings...he doesn't mean a temporal sequence.)

-(Note that "necessary" means "necessary per se" and "possible" means "possible per se".)
+(Note that "necessary" means "necessary per se" and "possible" means "possible per se".
+And "cause" means cause to exist.)

 1. Something exists (deny it if you dare!)